Whistleblower says Facebook put profit before reining in hate speech - Up News Info

 Article content

-Facebook has been under fire after the Wall Street Journal reported internal documents showed that the social media company was aware that Instagram harmed the mental health of young users.
+Facebook has been under fire after the Journal published a series of stories based on Facebook internal presentations and emails that showed the social media company contributed to increased polarization online when it made changes to its content algorithm, failed to take steps to reduce vaccine hesitancy and was aware that Instagram harmed the mental health of teenage girls.

 “There were conflicts of interest between what was good for the public and what was good for Facebook,” she said during the interview.
 “And Facebook over and over again chose to optimize for its own interests like making more money.”